RickvdLaan/SharpSql/README.md

 ## Chapter 7.
 Specifications

-All of the specifications of the ORM framework.
+All of the specifications of SharpSql.

 ### 7.1 Version information

-The latest version of this framework is version alpha-0.1, released on 2020-11-30.
+The latest version of this framework is version beta-0.3, released on 2022-03-01.

 ### 7.2 Supported databases